RafalKucharskiPK/rafalkucharskipk.github.io/_posts/2021-11-25-Our-paper-accepted-to-EJOR.md

 img:
 ---

 Our [paper](https://doi.org/10.1016/j.ejor.2021.11.041) on game-theoretical ride-pooling and new formulations of Equilibria got accepted to European Journal of Operational Research (quite renowned in the OR field).
-With Oded Cats, Javier Alonso-Mora and Andres Fielbaum
+With Oded Cats, Javier Alonso-Mora and Andres Fielbaum.